-As required by Paragraph 15.23 of the Listing Requirements of Bursa Securities, the external auditors have reviewed this Statement on Risk Management and Internal Control, and reported to the Board that nothing has come to their attention that has caused them to believe that the Statement on Risk Management and Internal Control, in all materials aspects, has not been prepared in accordance with the disclosures required by paragraphs 41 and 42 of the Statement on Risk Management and Internal Control: Guideline for Directors of Listed Issuers, or is factually inaccurate.
-Their limited assurance review was performed in accordance with the Audit and Assurance Practice Guide 3 ("AAPG3") (formerly known as Recommended Practice Guide ("RPG") 5 (Revised 2015)) issued by the Malaysian Institute of Accountants.
+As required by Paragraph 15.23 of the Listing Requirements of Bursa Securities, the external auditors have reviewed this Statement on Risk Management and Internal Control, and reported to the Board that nothing has come to their attention that has caused them to believe that the Statement on Risk Management and Internal Control, in all materials aspects, has not been prepared in accordance with the disclosures required by paragraphs 41 and 42 of the Statement on Risk Management and Internal Control : Guideline for Directors of Listed Issuers, or is factually inaccurate.
+Their limited assurance review was performed in accordance with the Audit and Assurance Practice Guide 3 issued by the Malaysian Institute of Accountants.